 Access to legal advice

-The potential asylum seeker should try to get the advice, if possible, before attending the Home Office to claim asylum.
+The potential asylum seeker should try to get legal advice, if possible, before attending the Home Office to claim asylum.
 They can then be advised about the Home Office’s asylum screening process and the questions they are likely to be asked in the screening interview.

-Legal aid is not available for pre-NRM advice, i.e. for advice solely related to the person’s potential trafficking claim (e.g. advice on whether a person should enter the NRM or not).
+Legal aid is not though available for pre-NRM advice, i.e. for advice solely related to the person’s potential trafficking claim (e.g. advice on whether a person should enter the NRM or not).
 For victims of trafficking who do not claim asylum, legal aid is only available following a positive reasonable grounds decision.

 However, for potential victims of trafficking, their trafficking and asylum claims will be closely linked, both in respect of the facts and the law.
 So an advisor providing initial legal advice on an asylum claim will need to discuss and advise the person on the trafficking events and processes at the same time.